haydendaly/nos-t-infrastructure/DOCUMENTATION.md

 {
     "name" : "control",
     "description" : "Starts and stops the simulation.
 Logs all communications over 'topic/*'.", "properties" : 	{
-        "type" : "start",
+        "type": "start",
-        "startTime": "2020-07-22T09:42:10+0000",
+        "startTime": "2020-08-01T21:06:48.050Z",
-        "simStartTime" : "2020-07-22T06:42:10+0000",
+        "simStartTime": "2020-08-01T21:06:48.050Z",
-        "stopTime" : "2020-07-22T06:42:10+0000",
+        "timeScalingFactor": 600,
-        "timeScalingFactor": 30
+        "simStopTime": "2020-08-02T07:06:48.050Z"
     }
 }
 ```

 This example is for the start message and to stop the system, a similar message with the `type: "stop"` and just a `stopTime` field in ISO 8601 format will stop the system.
-If fields aren't provided in the control dashboard, the `startTime`/`simStartTime` will be defaulted to 30 seconds in the future, `timeScaling` will be defaulted to 30, and `stopTime` will not be provided.
+If fields aren't provided in the control dashboard, the `startTime`/`simStartTime` will be defaulted to 30 seconds in the future, `simStopTime` will be defaulted to 36000 seconds in the future, ,and `timeScaling` will be defaulted to 600.

 #### Sensor